-(If you change your mind later, alter /etc/rc.conf.)
+(If you change your mind later, alter /etc/rc.conf.local or /etc/rc.conf.)

 You will be given the option to run OpenNTPD on boot.
 OpenNTPD is a low-impact way to keep your computer's clock accurately synchronized, and the default configuration is sufficient for many people's use.